 Into this mix, Scott-Elliot throws a wise librarian named Johann Daniel, who imparts a great deal of survival knowledge to the children and also gifts them a magical map to guide them on their journey.
 This light relief from the cruelty and harshness around them gives the children and the reader hope.
 It is with magic and story that a happy ending can be reached, despite the tribulations on the way.

 For those who enjoy historical novels, this is something a little different, a curiosity in the children’s literature canon.
 You’d be wise not to run away from it.

-With thanks to Flying Eye Books for my copy.
-To buy your own click here.
+With thanks to Everything With Words for the review copy.
+You can buy your own copy here.
+Suggested for ages 8+.